Cades Cove Guide

 Wildlife Viewing

-Most wildlife area seen early in the morning, and late afternoon into the evening.
+Most wildlife are seen early in the morning, and late afternoon into the evening.
 The most popular times for Black Bear are late afternoon and early evening.
-Deer is very prominent in Cades Cove, and probably the most common wildlife you'll see.
+Deer are very prominent in Cades Cove, and probably the most common wildlife you'll see.
 Seeing Black Bears is also pretty common.
-We often see Deer out on the trails.
+We often see deer out on the trails.

 When you see wildlife, and want to view it, please pull over to avoid blocking others behind you.
 This will not only avoid additional traffic jams, but will also allow others to see the wildlife as well.
 Always maintain a safe viewing distance, especially around Black Bear - Remember, these are wild animals.